 Intraoral findings presented with Miller's class II gingival recession of 7 mm on tooth #24.
-Clinical attachment loss (CAL) was 10 mm.
-The gingival biotype was thin, with minimal keratinized tissue width.
-IOPAR revealed a well-defined internal resorptive defect in the mid-root region.
+Clinical attachment loss (CAL)was 10 mm.
+Probing pocket depth (PPD) was found to be 3 mm.
+The gingival biotype was thin, with keratinized tissue width of 1 mm.
+IOPAR and CBCT revealed a well-defined internal resorptive defect in the mid-root region.
 The tooth was asymptomatic and responded negatively to vitality testing.
-The diagnosis was made as non-vital tooth with internal root resorption and Miller Class II gingival recession.
-(Figures 1 and 2 and 3).
+The diagnosis was made as non-vital tooth with internal root resorption and Miller's Class II gingival recession.
+(Figures 1,2,3 & 4).

-Figure 1:- Pre-operative view(I/O).
+Figure 1:- Pre-operative view(I/O)

-Figure 2:- Pre-operative IOPAR
+Figure 2:- Pre-operativeIOPAR